Healthy Homes Assessment Whakatu

 Whakatu Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Whakatu and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is mandatory for all Whakatu and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records of their compliance with each Healthy Homes Standard that apply or will apply during the tenure of an apartment rental.
+• Property managers and landlords have to keep records of their the conformance to the Healthy Homes Standard that apply or will be applicable during the tenure of an apartment rental.

 From 1 July 2021

-• Property managers and private landlords have to ensure their rental properties comply according to Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes